MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 A problem is that to automate a WebView2-based app, you sometimes first need to perform some actions in the native GUI in order to launch the WebView2 control.
 As a solution, you need to navigate the native UI outside of Microsoft Edge Driver, and somehow ensure that the WebView2 instance is displayed, as follows.

-In this scenario, where you have some native UI to navigate, you launch your app using a tool other than Microsoft Edge Driver (such as WinAppDriver), then trigger the WebView2 instantiation, and then attach Microsoft Edge Driver to the running WebView2 instance.
+In this scenario, where you have some native UI to navigate, you launch your app using a method other than Microsoft Edge Driver, such as a command line script, or a separate tool such as WinAppDriver.
+Once your app process has been launched, you trigger the WebView2 instantiation, and then attach Microsoft Edge Driver to the running WebView2 instance.

 Microsoft Edge Driver doesn't handle native UI automation, but here are some other approaches to navigate the native UI and display the WebView2 instance that you are automating: